JCavallo/tryton-analyzer/README.md

 ## Disclaimer

-This is just a hobby project for now, and though it is already useful, it requires a patched trytond (on version 6.8).
+This is just a hobby project for now, and though it is already useful, it uses a patched trytond (on version 6.8).

+It requires python 3.11.

 It is only tested on Neovim, though it should work on other editors supporting the Language Server Protocol.